Sew a cute DIY fall pillow cover with a removable pumpkin applique pillow wrap! It's easy with my free pattern and tutorial.

 I actually made it in two pieces – a plain pillow cover and a decorative pillow wrap.
 Together they make a cute fall pillow design!
 The idea is that I can use the one plain pillow all year and just switch out the wraps as the seasons change.

 *HINT* I’ll be bringing you more pillow wrap patterns in the coming months for other holidays and seasons.
-I’m pretty excited about this!
+I'm pretty excited about this!
+I've made a snowman pillow wrap already - you can get the pattern here.

 When I say the base pillow cover is plain, I’m not exaggerating.
 I just used a natural canvas or duck cloth with no trim, no nothing.
 The design details are all in the wrap, and I’m loving how it turned out!